 *The dissertation is the capstone experience in the Executive PhD Degree Program in Information Technology.
 A dissertation is a research-based project that may use a wide-range of statistical, quantitative, and qualitative methods.
 However, in the University’s practitioner-focused program, the dissertation is conceived as a reality-based project in which the candidate engages in authentic professional problem-solving to extend best practices in the field.

-For more information on the Executive, F1 Visa, PhD in IT courses available, please see below:
+For more information on the Executive PhD in IT courses available, please see below:

 Core Courses – 18 Credit Hours Required

-A content specialty area of at least twenty-four credit hours must be earned in one of the following disciplines:
+A content specialty area of at least twenty-one credit hours must be earned in one of the following disciplines: